usagov/usagov-prototype/_pages/passport.md

 ## U.S. Passports

 American Citizens need a U.S. passport to enter and exit the United States.
 Here you can learn everything you need to apply, renew, replace, or quickly get a passport.
-Or, to see everything, [find all of information about U.S. Passports.](#relatedTopicsSection)

 ### Most Popular

-Choose from our most popular topics and your coices will appear below
+Choose from our most popular topics and your coices will appear below.
+Or, to see everything, [find all of information about U.S. Passports.](#relatedTopicsSection)

 <form id="filters" action="" class="usa-form">
   <fieldset class="usa-fieldset">